LaurenceKelly/LeagueTool/README.md

 Packages used
 =========

+Before installing the necessary packages, I created a virtual environment using the following command:

+python -m venv flask

-These commands were used to install the needed packages for this program.
+These commands were then used to install the needed packages for this program.
 From the microblog-version-0.4 directory, use pip to install each of the following:

 flask\Scripts\pip install flask